Total War (video game series)

 Total War is a series of strategy games developed by British developer Creative Assembly for personal computers.
 They combine turn-based strategy and resource management with real-time tactical control of battles.
-Rather uniquely for real-time strategy games, flanking manoeuvers and formations factor heavily into gameplay.
-The first of the series, Shogun: Total War, was released in June 2000.
+Rather uniquely for real-time strategy games, flanking manoeuvres and formations factor heavily into gameplay.
+The first game of the series, Shogun: Total War, was released in June 2000.
 The most recent major game released was Total War: Pharaoh on 11 October 2023.
 As of April 2021, the series had sold over 36 million copies.